-Heading home from a regular patrol on the 14th of August, Smithy noticed an aeroplane from his flight break off from the formation.
-Thinking the other pilot had spotted something, he followed.
+Heading home from a regular patrol on the 14th of August, Smithy noticed something.
+An aeroplane from his flight broke formation.
+Thinking the other pilot had spotted an enemy aircraft, he followed.
 Smithy flew into black bursts of AA fire, then after losing his wing-mate, turned back.

 In a letter home on the 29th, he recalled what happened next:

 It was a marvellous escape, considering there were 180 bullet holes in the machine and dozens round my head, within inches.
-Fortunately any that hit the engine didn’t do any damage, and it never "conked out."24
+Fortunately, any that hit the engine didn’t do any damage, and it never "conked out."26

 ..a certain satanic aspect

-Smithy himself, understandably, ‘conked out’ before undergoing surgery.
-Whilst recovering he wrote home attaching a gruesome post-operative photo, showing 2 missing toes and a large v-shaped wound.
+Smithy, like his engine, ‘conked out’ before undergoing surgery.
+Whilst recovering he wrote home, attaching a gruesome post-operative photo.
+It showed 2 missing toes and a large v-shaped wound.

 As my foot will heal, it will give me a certain satanic aspect- a cloven foot as it were.
-But it doesn’t matter as long as I can walk all right25
+But it doesn’t matter as long as I can walk all right27

-His cloven-hoofed foot gave him pain and a noticeable gait, but it was his mental state that was showing signs of severe strain.
-He wrote
+His cloven-hoofed foot gave him pain and a noticeable gait.
+His mental state was also severely strained.
+He wrote:

 My nerves have gone to the pack.
 I’m afraid I’m in for a breakdown if they get worse.